A Perspective on Regularization and Curvature: A global connection

-The global connection gives a way of translating between different regularization schemes that are not gauge equivalent.
-That is, it defines a relationship between two different $\beta$-functions.
-In fact, defining a global connection $\omega$ on this bundle, one can further and view regularized Lagrangians that do not satisfy the differential equation \eqref{local}, which can be represented by a section $\gamma_t(z, 1)$ that does not satisfy \eqref{local2}, as gauge fields.
-Even though the $\beta$-function is not defined for these sections, they are equivalent to the sections for which a $\beta$-function is defined by the gauge group $G(\A)$.
+The global connection, $\omega$, gives a way of translating between different regularization schemes that are not gauge equivalent.
+That is, it defines a relationship between two different $\beta$-functions, or any value of $\tilde{R}$ by gauge transformations.
+Unrenormalizable regularization schemes, i.e. those that do not satisfy condition \eqref{local} are not well studied or understood because of their unphysical nature.
+The fact that they can be related in any way to renormalizable regularization schemes is very surprising.
+The implications that this may have about the structure of perturbatively solving Quantum Field Theories is left for future work.

 A second implication of the global connection is that two different Lagrangians that share the same Hopf algebra are now sections that differ only by a gauge transformation.